Jake Gasson

 I have supervised undergraduate projects on the interrelationship between football and national identity for British soldiers serving in the 'sideshow' theatres of the First World War and on homosexuality in the British Army during the First World War.

 I have also taught the first-year undergraduate Optional Subject '1919: Remaking the World' and the second-year undergraduate Further Subject 'A Global War, 1914-1919'.
+I will be teaching the former again this forthcoming Trinity Term.

 Peer-Reviewed Publications